dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/uploading-files.md

 ---
-title: Uploading files to a Razor Page in ASP.NET Core
+title: Upload files to a Razor Page in ASP.NET Core
 author: guardrex
 description: Learn how to upload files to a Razor Page.
 manager: wpickett